RawthiL/PET_DeepAttCorrection/README.md

 # Whole Body Positron Emission Tomography Attenuation Correction Map Synthesizing using 3D Deep Networks

-This repository contiains the code to replicate the results reported in [the publication (currently under review)](https://www.researchsquare.com/article/rs-46953/v1).
+This repository contains the code to replicate the results reported in [the publication (currently under review)](https://www.researchsquare.com/article/rs-46953/v1).
 It also includes additional topologies reported in the -Phd. thesis- (TO BE RELEASED).

 The trained models used to produce the reported results are provided [here](https://mega.nz/file/q0t1mR5K#Omg0UfYREqVqnZo_7SWSgWY7W8uwhiv6gZlwdVnZnXo).
 They should be decompressed in the root of the repository.